uvipen/ASCII-generator/README.md

 </p>

 ## Image to text
-By running the sript **img2txt.py** with different values for *mode*, we will have following outputs:
+By running the script **img2txt.py** with different values for *mode*, we will have following outputs:
 <p align="center">
   <img src="demo/input.jpg" width=800><br/>
   <i>Input image</i>